Azure/doAzureParallel/README.md

 }
 ```

+## Azure Pool Limitations

+doAzureParallel is built on top of Azure Batch, which starts with a few quota limitations.

+### Core Count Limitation

+By default, doAzureParallel users are limited to 20 cores in total.
+(Please refer to the [VM Size Table](./docs/10-vm-sizes.md#vm-size-table) to see how many cores are in the VM size you have selected.)

+Our default VM size selection is the **"Standard_A1_v2"** that has 1 core per VM.
+With this VM size, users are limited to a 20-node cluster.

+### Number of Foreach Loops

+By default, doAzureParallel users are limited to running 20 Foreach loops that run on Azure in succession.
+This is because each Foreach loops generates a *job*, of which users are by default limited to 20.
+To go beyond that, users need to delete their *jobs*.

+### Increasing Your Quota

+To increase your default quota limitations, please visit [this page](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#increase-a-quota) for instructions.

 ## Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.